From the Screen to Your Stereo Part II

-From the Screen to Your Stereo Part II is the sixth studio album by American band New Found Glory, and is the follow-up from the EP From the Screen to Your Stereo (2000).
+From the Screen to Your Stereo Part II is the second cover album by American rock band New Found Glory, and is the follow-up from the EP and first cover album From the Screen to Your Stereo (2000).
 All the tracks are cover versions of songs from motion picture soundtracks.
+This is the band's last release through Drive-Thru Records.

 In 2019, the band released another album in the series, From the Screen to Your Stereo 3, under the Hopeless label.